kushalpagolu/UptownMunchV6/README.md

 **App.js** - The main entry point of your app, where the main app component is defined and rendered.

-**App.js**

 The **App.js** file defines a stack navigator (HomeStack) and a bottom tab navigator (TabNavigator).
 It also defines a switch navigator (**AppNavigator**) that switches between the **AuthBottomTabNavigator** and **TabNavigator** based on the initial route name (initialRouteName: 'Auth').

-_**Note: Assuming that all the other dependencies and screens are correctly implemented, your navigation should work as intended.**_

-The app has several screens/components, including a Welcome screen, Food Categories screen, Food Items screen, Food List screen, Shopping Cart screen, Checkout screen, Order History screen, Order Confirmation screen, User Profile screen, Catering Services screen, Food Item Details screen, Signup screen, and Login screen.

-The App component renders the navigation structure of the app.
-If the user is not logged in, it renders an **AuthStack.Navigator** with a **AuthTabNavigator** component that contains LoginScreen and SignupScreen screens.
-Otherwise, it renders a **HomeStackScreen** component that contains a HomeTabs component that displays the main screens of the app.
-Authentication: When a user is not logged in (isLoggedIn state is false), app directs them to the authentication stack (AuthStack), which consists of the Login and Signup screens.
-Once logged in, isLoggedIn state changes to true and the user is directed to the main app screens.

-Main App Screens: These screens become available after a successful login.
-They include a home screen (WelcomeScreen), a profile screen (UserProfileScreen), a food items screen (FoodItems), an order history screen (OrderHistoryScreen), a food categories screen (FoodCategoriesScreen), and a shopping cart screen (ShoppingCartScreen).
-These screens are organized into a tab navigation format, which means users can switch between them by tapping on the corresponding tab icon.

-The **HomeTabs** component uses the **createBottomTabNavigator** to render the bottom tab navigation bar.
-It has several screens with corresponding icons, such as the FoodCategoriesScreen screen with a food tray icon, and the Profile screen with a person icon.
-The ShoppingCart screen has a customized tab bar icon that is hidden, and its corresponding Checkout screen is accessible from the ShoppingCart screen.

-The ShoppingCartScreen and CheckoutScreen screens have customized headers that include a logout button, and their navigation options include the ability to pass setIsLoggedIn function to log out the user.

-The file also includes the ShoppingCartStackScreen component that contains ShoppingCartScreen and CheckoutScreen screens and has customized headers and navigation options.

-Finally, the **AppContainer** wraps the **AppNavigator** component to enable navigation.

 App.js file is used to create a shopping cart context with React.
 The context is used to share the shopping cart's state and various functions that manipulate it (like addToCart, removeFromCart, handleUpdateCart, and clearCart) across your entire application, which is a great way to manage global state.